-Kyle Howell enters his first season as the Associate Head Coach for the Larks, serving as Hesston’s pitching coach.
+Kyle Howell enters his first season as Head Coach for the Larks

-Prior to arriving at Hesston, Kyle made stops at College of the Ozarks, El Paso Community College and Southwest Baptist University.
-Along with his work at the collegiate level he has also coached in the Washington Nationals organization, currently serving as an associate scout for the Boston Red Sox.
+Prior to arriving at Hesston, Kyle made stops at College of the Ozarks (Point Lookout, Mo.), El Paso (Texas) Community College and Southwest Baptist University (Bolivar, Mo).
+Along with his work at the collegiate level he has also coached in the Washington Nationals organization and currently serves as an associate scout for the Boston Red Sox.

-While at El Paso Community College, Kyle was responsible for handling the recruiting efforts for the Tejanos.
+While at El Paso CC, Coach Howell was responsible for handling the recruiting efforts for the Tejanos.
 During his time at EPCC he coached two MLB Draft picks, the WJCAC Player of the Year, as well as the NJCAA National Player of the Year in 2014.

-During the summer of 2013, Kyle served as the assistant coach for the Midwest Nationals 18U Scout Team based out of Springfield, MO.
+During the summer of 2013, Howell served as the assistant coach for the Midwest Nationals 18U Scout Team based out of Springfield, Mo.
 In Coach Howell’s first season, the Nationals would go on to finish 46-11, including winning the Premier Baseball National Championship.
 This was the first 18U National Title in the organization’s history.

-Since 2011, Kyle has coached 18 Division 1 signees and six MLB Draft picks.
+Since 2011, Howell has coached 18 Division I signees and six MLB Draft picks.

-After finishing his playing career at Southwest Baptist University, Coach Howell remained in Bolivar, Mo., joining the coaching staff working with catchers and assisting with hitters.
+After finishing his playing career at Southwest Baptist University, Coach Howell joined the coaching staff working with catchers and assisting with hitters.
 Following the 2010 fall semester he accepted a coaching position in the Washington Nationals organization.
-While with the Nationals, Kyle served as the strength and conditioning coach and first base coach for the Class-A affiliate Hagerstown Suns (MD).
-Kyle currently resides in Valley Center, KS with his wife Kassie and daughters Khloe & Kelsea.
+While with the Nationals, Kyle served as the strength and conditioning coach and first base coach for the Class-A affiliate Hagerstown (Md.)
+Suns.